Nao's analysis results

 Judgement

-I make appropriate judgements and reach correct decisions swiftly.
+Makes sound judgements and reaches correct decisions swiftly.

 Adaptability

-I respond to changing demands and find optimal solutions.
+Responds to changing demands and finds optimal solutions.

 Humility